DataMa-Solutions/docs/core_app/new/interface/homepage/workbooks_management.md

 ---
-title: Workbooks Management
+title: Workbook Management
-description: See in this chapter details how to use the Folders of your account
+description: In this chapter, see details on how to use the Folders of your account
 layout: page
 ---